-- FSI's International Policy Implementation Lab Stanford University.
-Its purpose: is to support impact-oriented international research, problem-based teaching, and long-term engagement with urgent dilemmas around the world - Creating, cultivating, and sustaining a Lab identity and community among all participants that facilitates the exchange of ideas, best practices, and data across Lab projects. - Playing a convening role by identifying and gathering faculty from across FSI and campus who have intersecting interests and who might benefit from collaboration. - Developing a campus-wide network of Lab allies and experts who help advance the Lab's goals with key colleagues at Stanford and provide technical expertise needed for Lab projects
+- To support impact-oriented international research, problem-based teaching, and long-term engagement with urgent dilemmas around the world - Creating, cultivating, and sustaining a Lab identity and community among all participants that facilitates the exchange of ideas, best practices, and data across Lab projects. - Playing a convening role by identifying and gathering faculty from across FSI and campus who have intersecting interests and who might benefit from collaboration.

+Developing a campus-wide network of Lab allies and experts who help advance the Lab's goals with key colleagues at Stanford and provide technical expertise needed for Lab projects